schnef/axolotl/README.md

 romeo> Do you trust that party (y/n*)?
 ```

-Type `y' and also in the other terminal confirm trusting the remote
+Type `y` and also in the other terminal confirm trusting the remote
 peer by typing `y'.

 ```